Passover Roundup: Seder streaming connects community

 The JCC, KI, Chabad of Kentucky, The Temple and Jewish Family & Career Services either have or are still taking orders for Passover meals.

-At the JCC, orders for Passover dinners serving four are being accepted until noon, Friday, April 3.
-The cost is $90.
-Curbside Pickup will be on Wednesday, April 8 from noon to 3 p.m.
+At the JCC, curbside pickup for its meals will be on Wednesday, April 8 from noon to 3 p.m.
 Contact Tara Stone at 502-238-2749 or tstone@jewishlouisville.org to order.

-Chabad is still taking orders until Thursday at 502-235-5770.
-It also is available to sell chometz (food that is not kosher for Passover).
+IN addition to its meal orders, Chabad is available to sell chometz (food that is not kosher for Passover).
+Call 502-235-5770.

 The Temple meals made by Chef Z, are $10 for each Temple member and $20 for non-members.
 Sign up online.